since 09/2017: Research and Teaching Assistant at the Department of Communication and Media Research, University of Zurich

 External activities & service to profession

-- Chair of Young Scholars in Journalism Research (with J. Reimer, K. Boczek)
+- Chair of Young Scholars in Journalism Research (with J. Reimer, K. Boczek, see our website)

 - Various positions in consulting, market and media research (including Hans-Bredow-Institute, LSE’s Think Tank Polis, KNB Consult KG) as well as in journalism (including Foreign Office of the ZDF in Washington, D.C., foreign affairs in Mainz; dpa headquarters in Mainz)